We are very excited to announce that Atwood Farm will be registering our herd in the Canadian Galloway Association.

 Atwood Farm believes in maintaining strong personal and business relationships.
 Our relationship with the Canadian Livestock Records Corp (CLRC) is much stronger than that of the leaders in the US Belted Galloway Society.

-We are not aligned with the US Belted Galloway Society’s leadership, promotion of Percentage (Belted Galloway cross) cattle in shows and in the Focus quarterly magazine and the transition to Digital Beef.
+We are not aligned with the US Belted Galloway Society’s leadership, promotion of Percentage (Belted Galloway cross) cattle in shows and in the Focus quarterly magazine, the transition to Digital Beef and their position on Hypotrichosis since Hypotrichosis carrier bulls continue to be registered in our herdbook.

 In the United States, There is too much focus on the 2% of the farms who show cattle and not enough focus on the 98% of the farms whose goal is raising quality cattle and protecting the purity of the Belted Galloway breed.